DEBARGHYA4469/design-pattern/pattern/mediator/notes.md

 ## Mediator Pattern

+### When to use?

+- when you have component or classes which you cannot reuse and keep making different version of it.
+- Component A is dependent on Component B,C,D in one place, C,D in other or X,Y in some place.
+- All of A,B,C,... share some common interface.
+- Basically if A can be composed of multiple components of same interface.
+- How A is going to communicate with any of its related component.
+- Let mediator do it.

+Game Example:

 - Components of a game go in an out all the time.
 - Without a mediator if you want the components to communicate among each other, the components have to store each other information, which is not optimal.
 - Hence, a `mediator` pattern is maintained, which stores info about all the objects in the pool and any request from any object to any other object is made through that pool.